Danny Hashim Autism Awareness Charity

 Making Scotland a kinder and more accepting place for children and young people with autism

 We offer a variety of services to meet the needs of the autism community in Scotland.
-These include educational resources, support groups, advocacy services, and more.
+These include educational resources, support groups, and more.
 Our team is committed to improving the lives of those affected by autism.

 Our Aims